galvezam/eia-data-pipeline/README.md

     - ```python -m venv my_env```
     - ```source my_env/bin/activate```
     - ```pip install -r requirements.txt```
 - For access to the API Keys, they are configured in AWS Secrets Manager which can be accessed with a User policy.
-We have attached a text file containing the sign-in link along with the username and password
+We have attached a text file in the BrightSpace submission containing the sign-in link along with the username and password

 ### Airflow & Docker